EfeBallar/kayak-flight-scraper/README.md

    pip install pandas selenium
    ```
 3. Make sure you have the `airports.csv` file in the same directory as the script
+4. Install ChromeDriver (compatible with your Chrome version)

 ## Requirements.txt